delaneyj/grug/docs/config/index.md

 - **Type:** ` (Plugin | Plugin[])[]`

   Array of plugins to use.
-See [Plugin API](/guide/api-plugin) for more details on Vite plugins.
+See [Plugin API](/guide/api-plugin) for more details on grug plugins.

 ### root